CharlieSinclair/milestone-project-1-monkees/README.md

 ## Technologies Used:

-- HTML5 - This was used as the layout to fully build the website.
+- **HTML5** - This was used as the layout to fully build the website.

-- CSS - This was used to style the website.
+- **CSS** - This was used to style the website.

-- Bootstrap - This was used to get the layout up and running quickly and also use grids to help with the responsive design.
+- **Bootstrap** - This was used to get the layout up and running quickly and also use grids to help with the responsive design.

-- Google fonts – Access to a library of 977 free licensed font families to use.
+- **Google fonts** – Access to a library of 977 free licensed font families to use.

-- JQuery - This was used to add read more buttons within some of the pages and also used for the back to top button to add a smooth scroll and fade
+- **jQuery** - This was used to add read more buttons within some of the pages and also used for the back to top button to add a smooth scroll and fade

-- Font Awesome - Gives me scalable vector icons that can instantly be customized.
+- **Font Awesome** - Gives me scalable vector icons that can instantly be customized.

 ## Testing